Trends

 How this measure varies by…

-Does the proportion of people with disability who completed Year 12 vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+• Does the proportion of people with disability who completed Year 12 vary for First Nations people and non-Indigenous Australians?

-The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), by Aboriginal and Torres Strait Islander status.
-In 2018, the proportion of people with disability who had completed Year 12 was 25% for Indigenous Australians, compared with 46% for non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), by Indigenous status.
+In 2018, the proportion of people with disability who had completed Year 12 was 25% for First Nations people, compared with 46% for non-Indigenous people.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview